Learn something new.

 You are a special student if you are not enrolled in a degree program, but wish to take one or more courses in order to gain employment skills, professional growth, or personal enrichment.

 Realize that although special students are not required to complete normal assessment procedures, the content of college-level courses assumes mastery of fundamental knowledge, skills, and aptitudes required for the course.
-Enrollment in a college-level English or mathematics course requires evidence you are prepared for the course content—evidence such as college transcripts or Accuplacer or SAT examination scores.
+Enrollment in a college-level English or mathematics course requires evidence you are prepared for the course content—evidence such as college transcripts, or placement test scores/ACT or SAT examination scores.

 You are considered a transient student if you are already enrolled in another institution, but would like take a limited number of credit hours during a term.
 As long as you aren’t working towards a degree at NSCC, you may be admitted as a transient student.